rundownJS/ecommerce-store/README.md

 ## Getting Started

 To try the app out simply clone this repository onto your machine and install all the dependencies.
-After that run ## npm start.
+After that run ## Npm start
 Open up your localhost and check out the app.

 ## Technical Details